 At Bella Lengua, children in our camps, classes, and preschool participate in art activities regularly.
 Our approach offers a balance between letting kids explore, tinker and create through self-directed activities and providing them with direct instruction.
 Some days, our art activities are teacher directed and they provide a link to the cultural or thematic topics that the children are exposed to during their music lesson and their work time activities.
 Other days, we create a environment in which children can can experiment with different objects and mediums and enjoy art for themselves.

 At Bella Lengua preschool, camps, and classes, everyday life and beauty are brought into science, engineering, and math.
 Our intent is not to soften STEM— but to connect artistic and scientific creativity.

 Science: Our method for science instruction is based on observation and inquiry.
 Students are immersed in science during walks, gardening, cooking, painting, and experimentation, to name a few.
 These real world examples and applications guide students to use inquiry and observation to deeply understand science within our world.

-Technology: Studies on the implementation of technology (especially the used of screen-based technology) in early childhood education are not entirely positive.
+Technology: Studies on the implementation of technology (especially the used of screen-based technology) in early childhood and elementary education are not entirely positive.
 For this reason, we primarily use “high tech” devices as a teaching tool (for adults).